10 Awesome Sensory Activities for Autism

 Seriously, I could share tons of other awesome sensory activities for autism, but these are just 10 quick and easy ones to get you started.
+If you’re looking for some no-prep fine motor activities that incorporate sensory play, I’ve got those too!
 These are so much fun for kiddos, and they are a lifesaver for mamas too!
 Do any of you make portable quiet boxes for your little ones on the spectrum?
 Let me know in the comments!

 And don’t forget to subscribe so you can get my AUsome autism printables for free!